kit-clj/kit/README.md

 ### Profiles

-Default modules included with no profile specified:
+Default libs included with no profile specified:

 - `kit-core`
 - `kit-undertow`